grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 uses a variable `requestDto` that does not exist.
 Let's generate it using our IDE!

 **Benjamin:** By the way, I wanted to ask about this exact line.
 Making it compile is something we need to do to move on.
-Weren't we supposed to add a `TODO` comment for things we need to get back to, like we did with the Statement name, which was:
+Weren't we supposed to add a `TODO` comment for things we need to get back to?
+Just as we did with the Statement name, which was:

 ```csharp
 public void ShouldXXXXX() //TODO better name
 ```

-**Johnny:** My opinion is that this is not necessary, because the compiler, by failing on this line, has already creeated a sort of TODO item for us, just not on our TODO list but on compile error log.
+**Johnny:** My opinion is that this is not necessary, because the compiler, by failing on this line, has already created a sort of TODO item for us, just not on our TODO list but the compiler error log.
 This is different than e.g. the need to change a method name, which the compiler will not remind us about.

 **Benjamin:** So my TODO list is composed of compile errors, false Statements and the items I manually mark as `TODO`?
 Is this how I should understand it?